riganti/dotvvm-docs/Controls/businesspack/ColorPicker/sample5/sample.md

 The icons used by the control can be customized using the following inner elements:

 * `ToggleIcon` represents an icon that opens the popup with color scale and predefined colors.
-The default is `Pallete` icon.
+The default is `Palette` icon.

 * `UnselectIcon` represents an icon that allows the user to deselect the color.
 The default is `Close` icon.